 Offering an ADA-compliant website is a gesture of goodwill to your website users who may have disabilities.
 Even an interest in ADA compliance is a step in that direction.
 We are thrilled when clients pursue this information, as it can significantly benefit them in the long run.
 We follow many of the ADA guidelines in Swarm best practices, so our clients reap the benefits without extra effort.

 In addition to complying with the ADA, websites that provide accessibility features also tend to work better for the general public.
 The web design features critical to users with disabilities can also improve how a standard user interacts with a website.
 For instance, by providing a higher contrast between text and background, an ordinary user may find a website more user-friendly and stay longer on the site.
-Over time, this can improve search results and aid in SEO optimization for that site.
+Over time, this can improve search results and aid in SEO for that site.

 How can a website ensure it is ADA compliant?